How To Wholesale With A Realtor

 2. Identify Distressed & Off-Market Properties

 Once you feel confident about your pool of investors, you can begin identifying potential wholesale properties.
-Although the majority of properties you target will likely be off-market, it doesn’t hurt to have your Realtor do some research on MLS listings to see if there might be a particularly motivated seller and a property you are likely to be able to purchase at the below market value.
+Although the majority of properties you target will likely be off-market, it doesn’t hurt to learn how to find wholesale deals on MLS with the help of your Realtor.
+They can do some research on MLS listings to see if there might be a particularly motivated seller and a property you are likely to purchase below market value.

 With MLS properties, you may face a great deal of competition, so it may take consistent effort to get a property under contract at a price that still allows you to turn a profit.